HBase Tutorial: HBase Introduction and Facebook Case Study

 Figure: HBase as a solution to Facebook messenger

-As they started working on HBase, they also focused on committing the results back to HBase itself and started working closely with the Apache community.
+As they adopted HBase, they also focused on committing the results back to HBase itself and started working closely with the Apache community.

 Facebook team spent a lot of time confirming that each of these services is robust, reliable and providing good performance to handle a real-time messaging system.